 Miller Trusts and HCBS waivers (PASSPORT, AL Waiver, OHCW, MyCare)

 A common misconception is that Miller Trusts are only for nursing facility Medicaid.
 They are not.
-HCBS waiver applicants whose gross income exceeds the SIL also need Miller Trusts, but the distribution mechanics differ from NF mechanics.
+HCBS waiver applicants whose gross income exceeds the SIL also need Miller Trusts, but the distribution mechanics differ from NF mechanics, mainly in how much income the participant keeps before the patient-liability or waiver contribution.

 PASSPORT and the Ohio Home Care Waiver.
 Participants live in the community, not in a nursing facility, so there is no NF patient liability obligation.
-The Miller Trust distribution waterfall is structured around the community-living maintenance allowance (which is higher than the NF PNA), Medicare and supplemental premium deductions, the CSMIA if applicable, and the post-eligibility income contribution to the waiver.
-The specific waiver contribution amount is calculated by the AAA case manager based on the participant's income and the waiver's cost share rules.
+The Miller Trust distribution waterfall is structured around the special income maintenance needs allowance (SIMNA), which is 65 percent of the SIL, or $1,938.30 per month in 2026 under OAC 5160:1-6-07.1, far larger than the $75 NF PNA, plus Medicare and supplemental premium deductions, the CSMIA if applicable, and the post-eligibility income contribution to the waiver.
+The specific waiver contribution amount is calculated by the Area Agency on Aging (AAA) case manager based on the participant's income and the waiver's cost-share rules.

 MyCare Ohio Waiver.
 For dual eligibles enrolled in MyCare who are receiving PASSPORT, OHCW, or AL Waiver services through MyCare absorption under OAC 5160-58-04, the Miller Trust functions the same way as for the underlying waiver.
 The MyCare carrier coordinates the service delivery, but the income trust and patient liability calculations follow the underlying waiver rules.